oasis-open/openc2-jadn-software/README.md

 2) start with use case requirements and identify the data needed to satisfy them

-The incremental approach can be effective when the new profile is similar in purpose and capabilities to an existing one, but when faced with novel requirements new data structures are needed.
+The incremental approach can be effective when the new profile is similar in purpose and capabilities to an existing one, but when faced with new requirements it is more straightforward to design new data definitions directly from the use cases, then fill in the text of a profile document around the data definitions.
+A schema can be used with both approaches to ensure that data type definitions and data examples are both valid and consistent with each other.

 ### Software
 This repo contains software to:
 * Process [JADN](https://docs.oasis-open.org/openc2/jadn/v1.0/cs01/jadn-v1.0-cs01.html)
-information models (abstract schemas) used to define [OpenC2](http://docs.oasis-open.org/openc2/oc2ls/v1.0/oc2ls-v1.0.html) content as well as other types of structured data, e.g., Software Bill of Materials (SBOM) files
+information models (abstract schemas) used to define [OpenC2](http://docs.oasis-open.org/openc2/oc2ls/v1.0/oc2ls-v1.0.html) content as well as other types of structured data, e.g., Software Bill of Materials (SBOM) documents
 * Validate data against an information model

 To get started, install the JADN and Fire packages into a Python 3.8 or newer environment: